 The Leading Women Dinner, previously hosted by the Southeastern Institute for Women in Politics, includes a reception presented by South Carolina Ports, open beer and wine bar, seated dinner, and awards.
-Corporate sponsorships, tables, and individual tickets are available.
 Proceeds from the event support SC WIL's mission of recruiting and training women to run for elective and appointive office in South Carolina.